Meatloaf Patty Melt is an open-faced meatloaf sandwich with melted cheese on top. Made up of flavorful ground beef on a toasted bun!

 Spread additional ketchup on top of meat mixture (as much or as little as you like).

-Put in oven and bake for about 15-20 minutes (until meat registers 160F degrees.)
+Put in the oven and bake for about 15-20 minutes (until meat registers 160F degrees.)
 Take them out and add shredded cheese on top.
-I used a mixture of cheeses here; cheddar, monterey jack & colby.

 - 4 (6-inch) sub rolls

-- 4 tbsp ketchup plus more for topping
+- 4 Tablespoons ketchup, plus more for topping

 - 2 cups shredded cheddar cheese

-- In a medium bowl, combine ground beef, crushed corn flakes (or crackers), egg, onion, milk, 4 tbsp. ketchup, Worcestershire sauce, dried thyme, garlic powder and salt and pepper.
+- In a medium bowl, combine ground beef, crushed crackers, egg, onion, milk, 4 tbsp. ketchup, Worcestershire sauce, dried thyme, garlic powder and salt and pepper.

 - Top each bun-half with meat mixture (spreading it out evenly amongst all the buns.)